ibm-cloud-docs/speech-to-text/http.md

 ## Making a multipart HTTP speech recognition request
 {: #HTTP-multi}

+The asynchronous HTTP interface, WebSocket interface, and Watson SDKs do not support multipart speech recognition.
+{: note}

 The `POST /v1/recognize` method also supports multipart requests for speech recognition.
 You pass all audio data as multipart form data.
 You specify some parameters as request headers and query parameters, but you pass JSON metadata as form data to control most aspects of the transcription.